quantified-uncertainty/squiggle/packages/website/docs/Discussions/Future-Features.md

 **Probabilities**
 Right now Squiggle mostly works with probability distributions only, but it should also work smoothly with probabilities.

-**Scoring**
-Have functions to score probabilities, probability distributions, and functions that return probability distributions.

-**Full javascript library**
-A full Javascript library that accesses most of the probabilistic functionality of Squiggle, but can be used directly in javascript functions.

 **Importance & quality scores**
 Workflows/functionality to declare the importance and coveredness of each part of the paramater space.
 For example, some subsets of the paramater space of a function might be much more important to get right than others.
 Similarly, the analyst might be much more certain about some parts than others.
 Ideally. they could decline sections.